SMRs and AI as the New ‘Pump and Dump’: Hyped, Extractive, Exploitative, and Toxic

 However, I strongly suspect most Americans are unaware of how poorly regulated our country’s nuclear industry is and of the extent to which negligence has characterized it.
 In addition to the information in the previous section, consider the following:

 1. Despite a study conducted by Stanford and University of British Columbia researchers which showed that the “next generation,” more aesthetically pleasing, and widely hyped small modular reactors (SMRs) that AI investors are championing “actually generate more radioactive waste than conventional nuclear plants,” this massive effort to project outsized confidence in nuclear power, including SMRs, is coming from the top (from our own government).
-The romanticization of SMRs is especially troubling when we consider that, unlike conventional nuclear power plants, which are usually built with a lot of attention to issues like how prone an area is to natural disasters and the site’s proximity to drinking water, SMRs are being marketed as nuclear plants that can be prefabricated in a cookie-cutter fashion (which is, in and of itself, troubling) and then relocated/assembled at sites that normally would not be suitable for conventional nuclear reactors.
+The romanticization of SMRs is especially troubling when we consider that, unlike with conventional nuclear power plants, which are usually built with a lot of attention to issues like how prone an area is to natural disasters and the site’s proximity to drinking water, SMRs are being marketed as nuclear plants that can be prefabricated in a cookie-cutter fashion (which is, in and of itself, troubling) and then relocated/assembled at sites that normally would not be suitable for conventional nuclear reactors.
 This will (a) spread nuclear risks, such as radioactive spills and storage leaks, across wider areas; (b) likely result in one-size-fits-all SMRs that are not actually suitable for diverse environments; and (c) make it even more difficult for regulators to inspect, investigate, monitor, and otherwise hold such plants accountable for violations.
 Given the internal and external criticisms of how well the Nuclear Regulatory Commission has regulated the industry to date (see below), a significant increase in the number of nuclear plants across a wider geographic range poses serious regulation hurdles.
-Moreover, since there is no guarantee that just one SMR would be placed at a site, nuclear plants that operate SMRs might not necessarily produce less nuclear waste than conventional plants.
+Moreover, since there is no guarantee that just one SMR would be placed at a site, nuclear plants that operate SMRs might produce yet more nuclear waste than conventional plants.

-2. Although both the nuclear industry’s negligence in keeping records and the federal government’s negligence in monitoring plants, as well as a history of either outright lying or bad science on the part of the U.S. Agency for Toxic Substances and Disease Registry (ATSDR), have, unsurprisingly, made it difficult to get accurate estimates of deaths—a twisted reality that serves pro-nuclear advocates well—it is now well established that waste from nuclear power plants or uranium mining has caused cancer in communities in (a) New Mexico (see, also, here) and, (b) due to the Boeing-Rocketdyne Nuclear Facility accident, which was actually the worst nuclear accident in American history and was initially covered up, Los Angeles, as well as (c) cancer in nuclear plant workers around the country.
-The latter is a problem so great that ProPublica reports “[Bill] Richardson, the former energy secretary who established the employees’ compensation program in 2000, said work at nuclear facilities is ‘still dangerous’” and “estimate[s] that hundreds of thousands of workers could be eligible for benefits but lack the records to support their claims” (emphasis added).
+2. Although both the nuclear industry’s negligence in keeping records and the federal government’s negligence in monitoring plants, as well as a history of either outright lying or bad science on the part of the U.S. Agency for Toxic Substances and Disease Registry (ATSDR), have, unsurprisingly, made it difficult to get accurate estimates of deaths—a twisted reality that serves pro-nuclear advocates well—it is now well established that waste from nuclear power plants or uranium mining has caused cancer in communities around the country.
+For example, nuclear-industry-related cancer rates are high in:

 3. ProPublica also reports that “for years, [investigator George Mulley] documented how the [Nuclear Regulatory Commission] dropped the ball on the handling of nuclear fuel and security in nuclear plants.”
 This issue appears to have gotten worse as the NRC’s Office of the Inspector General, which ProPublica describes as “an independent agency that serves as watchdog to the watchdog [that is the NRC]” has become even more reticent to, essentially, do its job.